 Other issues include:

-- Excel isn’t automated, so you can’t track inventory in real-time.
+- Excel isn’t automated, so you can’t manage order tracking and inventory in real time.

 - One employee can only access and change it at a time.

 - Excel comes with a risk of data loss.